sam-mantey/alx-system_engineering-devops/0x00-shell_basics/README.md

 this changes the current working directory to the home directory

 3-listfiles
 List the files in a current directory

+4-listmorefiles
+List files including hidden ones in long format